 Bryan campus students who have paid the Student Health Services fee are eligible to receive services at the A.P.
 Beutel Student Health Services located on the Texas A&M University campus.
 Student Health Services is an accredited ambulatory health care provider serving students by providing primary health care services and promoting health through prevention and education.
 Visits to medical care providers, ambulance transport service on campus and consultation with contracted medical specialists or health educators are available at a reduced cost.
 Learn more about student health services.

-Students located in Round Rock will not be assessed the Student health Services fee, and thus are not eligible to utilize these services.
+Students located outside the Bryan/College Station area or those in online programs will not be assessed the Student Health Services fee, and thus are not eligible to utilize these services.
 They are encouraged to access needed services through local healthcare providers.

 The Texas A&M Health Science Center College of Nursing does not offer or directly coordinate student housing.
 However, applicants in search of housing are encouraged to contact the Texas A&M University Office of Student Life Programs, who will provide resources for finding housing in the Bryan/College Station community.
 Learn more about student housing.